-A footstool is top of the list when it comes to versatility.
-It can be used as extra seating or even as an impromptu occasional table.
-Re-covering a footstool is easier than it sounds and with so many tempting fabrics to choose from you can tailor-make it for your room.
+A footstool is top of the list when it comes to versatility in the living room.
+It can be used as extra seating, or even as an impromptu occasional table.
+Re-covering a footstool is easier than it sounds, and with so many tempting fabrics to choose from, you can tailor-make it to suit your room.